Advance copy: Collecting and sale

 ARCs are often of interest to book collectors, who consider them to be distinct from a book's first edition.
 According to The Wall Street Journal, collecting ARCs is especially popular among "niche but passionate fan bases", such as readers of the fantasy, science fiction, and young adult literature genres.

 Early 20th-century ARCs were rare, and were typically made from higher-quality materials.
 These older ARCs may include handwritten corrections and can provide insight into the author's writing and revision process.
 ARCs of classic works such as Cannery Row and The Old Man and the Sea have been listed for tens of thousands of dollars.

 The sale of ARCs by readers and bookstores is controversial, since they are marked as "not for sale" by the publisher and the author does not earn a profit.
 According to Katie Moench of Book Riot, ethical questions around selling ARCs include whether the sale is before or after publication, as well as the amount of profit made by the seller.
-Amazon only allows for selling ARCs of books that are out of print, although this is difficult to enforce in practice.
+Amazon only allows the sale of ARCs of books that are out of print, although this is difficult to enforce in practice.
 Conversely, eBay is much more permissive with ARC sales, with some fetching hundreds of dollars for the seller.